 Students who have graduated, drop below half-time status (6 credits) or leave the University will begin the process of repaying their student loans.

-ACS Xerox Education Services is the University's billing service provider for Perkins Loans, Health Profession Loans, Loans for Disadvantaged Students Nursing Student Loans, and Institutional/Long-Term Loans.
-ACS can be reached at:
+University Accounting Service, LLC is the University's billing service provider for Perkins Loans, Health Profession Loans, Loans for Disadvantaged Students Nursing Student Loans, and Institutional/Long-Term Loans.
+University Accounting Service, LLC can be reached at:

 Before Loan Repayment Begins